djbob0/Data-Science-Minor/README.md

 ## 2.1 DataCamp and Udemy Courses
 ## 2.1.1 DataCamp

 In the first weeks of our project, we planned one day a week for the Datacamp courses.
 Since I already had a small coding project in Python, which was self-thought, the year before, I already knew the basic syntax of the language.
-Though, having a structured course layed out, which shows one the proper techniques, which are used in the Machinelearning field.
+Though, having a structured course layed out, which shows one the proper techniques, which are used in the Machinelearning field really improved my skills..

 ![completedcourses](2.Learning_on_Machine_Learning/2.1.1_Datacamp/completed_courses1.PNG)